DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/React/description.md

 ## Show and Hide the Popup

 Bind the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property to a Boolean variable (`popupVisible` in this demo).
-Then, implement a method that sets this Boolean variable to `true` (the `showInfo(employee)` method in this demo).
+Next, implement the `showInfo(employee)` method to set this Boolean variable to `true`.
 This causes the Popup to appear.
 To close a Popup, choose one of the following options:

 - Built-in close button
 Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to display the Close button in a Popup's [top toolbar](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).